lucasamonrc/walk-with-me/README.md

 A 6-week Family Home Evening program focused in learning about Christ and how to walk with Him.

 ## Introduction
 Walk With Me is a Family Home Evening program based heavily on scripture study.
 It focuses on Christ, learning about Him, and how to walk with Him.
-This app was developed as part of the final project for the religion class "Jesus Christ, and The Everlasting Gospel" (REL 250).
+This app was developed as part of the final project for the religion class "Jesus Christ, and the Everlasting Gospel" (REL 250).
 The website is hosted on Netlify.

 Link: [Walk With Me](https://https://walkwithme.netlify.app)